mikemayowa/flask_healthcare_application/README.md

 2. Run the Flask application by executing the following command:

-3. Access the application in your web browser at http://localhost:5000.
+3. Access the application in your web browser

 ## Data Processing